Arthur McInnarney: Papakura Army rugby team

 The Papakura Army side had won the first section of the Auckland club championship, while Manukau had won the second section.
 This meant the two times would meet in the final for the Gallaher Shield for the 1941 season.
 McInnarney was named on the wing for the final with Schubert being omitted.
 This was considered a surprise as he was the Auckland representative and former North Island three-quarter.
 On the other wing L. Werner was named, who had played for Otago against Southland a week prior while Willis Perriam was at centre and had also played for Otago in the same game.
-The Papakura Army side won the Gallaher Shield “before a large crowd at Eden Park”, estimated at about 6,000 by 24 points to 9.
-Early in the game Army attacked but Manukau kicked clear before the Army fullback, Brian Warner took the ball and then beat two men near halfway before passing to McInnarney who “clapped on the pace and outwitted the defence to score a fine try at the corner”.
-Later in the half the Army side showed “splendid moves” in “reverse passing with McLean, Bilkey, Brady and McInnarney prominent, always gained valuable ground”.
-In the second half Manukau mounted a comeback to take a 9-6 lead but then the Army side took control and ran in several tries.
-McInnarney’s second came when Brady made a break and sent a long pass to him and he scored well out.
-The Star wrote a short piece under the heading “Typical Wing’s Try” which said “the opening try scored by McInnarney for the Army was a typical wing-threequarters effort, reminiscent of some seen in the old days.
+The Papakura Army side won the Gallaher Shield "before a large crowd at Eden Park", estimated at 6,000 by 24 points to 9.
+Early in the game Army attacked but Manukau kicked clear before the Army fullback, Brian Warner took the ball and then beat two men near halfway before passing to McInnarney who "clapped on the pace and outwitted the defence to score a fine try at the corner".
+Later in the half the Army side showed "splendid moves" in "reverse passing with McLean, Bilkey, Brady and McInnarney prominent, always gained valuable ground".
+In the second half Manukau mounted a comeback to take a 9–6 lead but then the Army side took control and ran in several tries.
+McInnarney's second came when Brady made a break and sent a long pass to him and he scored well out.
+The Star wrote a short piece under the heading "Typical Wing's Try" which said "the opening try scored by McInnarney for the Army was a typical wing-threequarters effort, reminiscent of some seen in the old days.
 Credit must also go to Warner, the full-back, who started the movement, but McInnarney finished it off in great style.
-Clapping on the pace he set sail for the line with great determination and dived over a yard inside the corner flag, with the defence in hot pursuit”.
-The Herald wrote “McInnarney’s speed enabled him to outdistance opposition players with comparative ease, an attribute which earned him the first try… on another occasion McInnarney finished off one of the most brilliant movements ever seen at Eden Park.
+Clapping on the pace he set sail for the line with great determination and dived over a yard inside the corner flag, with the defence in hot pursuit".
+The Herald wrote "McInnarney's speed enabled him to outdistance opposition players with comparative ease, an attribute which earned him the first try… on another occasion McInnarney finished off one of the most brilliant movements ever seen at Eden Park.
 McLean started it, and handed on to Brady, who made considerable ground.
 The latter passed to Perriam, whose swerve infield disorganised the defence.
 Perriam threw a long pass to McInnarney, who crossed the line.
-The try was disallowed, as the referee ruled a forward pass, and McInnarney’s disgust was evident”.
+The try was disallowed, as the referee ruled a forward pass, and McInnarney's disgust was evident".